UWrc/UWrc.github.io/docs/hyak101/basics/syllabus.md

 We have curated a list of [**Additional Resources**](https://hyak.uw.edu/docs/resources) and you will find many are relevant for this tutorial.

 :::info Acknowledgements
-Some of the data and exercises for this tutorial were sampled from [**The Unix Shell by Software Carpentry**](https://swcarpentry.github.io/shell-novice/index.html), but have been tailored to fit most HYAK users.
+Some of the data and exercises for this tutorial were sampled from [**The Unix Shell by Software Carpentry**](https://swcarpentry.github.io/shell-novice/index.html), but have been tailored to fit most Hyak users.
 Sampled materials are under the Copyright of Software Carpentry and are made available under the Creative Commons Attribution license (CC BY 4.0).
 :::